-Even though Donna was experiencing incredibly debilitating complications because of type 1 diabetes, she was cautious about subjecting herself to the Edmonton Protocol.
+Donna was experiencing incredibly debilitating complications because of type 1 diabetes.
+She was however, still cautious about subjecting herself to the Edmonton Protocol.
 She was one of the very first thirty-five people to receive this treatment.
-She knew very little about the process and there was no one to ask if the challenges would be worth the results.
+Donna knew very little about the process.
+There was no one to ask if the challenges would be worth the results.
 As Donna filled out forms and subjected herself to further testing to see if she was an eligible candidate for the process she began to fear not being able to have the transplant.

 “This transplant would alleviate the guilt of feeling there should be something more I could do.
 We could begin to make future plans.”